compilatio/moodle-plagiarism_compilatio/README.txt

 CHANGES
 - Add support for essay question in quiz (Moodle 3.11).
 - Add error handling for documents with too many words.
+- Handle reset course event to delete files in Compilatio.

 FIXES
 - Fix SQL Query to search document author for PostgresSQL.